Computations by fly-automata beyond monadic second-order logic: Definitions

 \emph{Terms and their syntactic trees}

-A \emph{signature} $F$ is a finite or countable set of \emph{function symbols}, each being given together with a natural number called its \emph{arity}: we denote by $\rho(f)$ the arity of the symbol $f$ and by $\rho(F)$ the maximal arity of a symbol of $F,$ provided its symbols have bounded arity.
+A \emph{signature} $F$ is a finite or countable set of \emph{function symbols}, each being given with a natural number called its \emph{arity}: $\rho(f)$ denotes the arity of the symbol $f$ and $\rho(F)$ the maximal arity of a symbol of $F,$ provided its symbols have bounded arity.
 We denote by $T(F)$ the set of finite \emph{terms over} $F$ and by $\mathit{Pos}(t)$ the set of positions of a term $t$.
-Each position is an occurrence of some symbol.
-Positions are defined as Dewey words.
-For example, the 7 positions of the term $f(g(a,b),g(b,c))$ are denoted by the Dewey words $\varepsilon,1,11,12,2,21,22$.
-For a term $t=h(t_{1},t_{2},t_{3})$, we have $Pos(t)=\{\varepsilon\}\cup1.Pos(t_{1})\cup2.Pos(t_{2})\cup3.Pos(t_{3})$ where $.$ denotes concatenation.\ (If function symbols have arity at most 9, we can omit the concatenation marks in Dewey words, as done in the above example of $f(g(a,b),g(b,c))$).
+Each position is an occurrence of some symbol and $\mathit{Pos}_{f}(t)$ is the set of occurrences of $f\in F$.\ Positions are defined as Dewey words.
+For example, the positions of the term $f(g(a,b),g(b,c))$ are denoted by the Dewey words $\varepsilon ,1,11,12,2,21,22$.
+For a term $t=h(t_{1},t_{2},t_{3})$, we have $Pos(t)=\{\varepsilon\}\cup1.Pos(t_{1})\cup2.Pos(t_{2})\cup3.Pos(t_{3})$ where $.$ denotes concatenation.\ (If function symbols have arity at most 9, we can omit the concatenation marks, as in the above example).
 We denote by $Sig(t)$ the finite subsignature of $F$\ consisting of the symbols that have occurrences in $t$.

+The \emph{syntactic tree} of a term $t$ is a rooted, labelled and ordered tree with set of nodes in bijection with $Pos(t)$; each node $u$ is labelled by a symbol $f$ and has a sequence of $\rho(f)$ sons; its root denoted by $root_{t}$ corresponds to the first position relative to the linear writing of $t$, and the leaves to the occurrences of the nullary symbols.